You need to log in or sign up before continuing.

 Overview

-Fuzeon is a prescription drug approved by the Food and Drug Administration (FDA) to treat HIV-1 in combination with other antiretroviral medications.
-Fuzeon is approved for use in people who are experiencing HIV replication despite ongoing antiretroviral treatment.
-Fuzeon is also referred to by its drug name, Enfuvirtide, and by the abbreviation T-30.
-Fuzeon is an antiviral medication of the fusion inhibitor class.
-Fuzeon is believed to work by preventing HIV from replicating in cells.
+Fuzeon was a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat HIV-1 in combination with other antiretroviral medications.
+Fuzeon was approved for use in people who are experiencing HIV replication despite ongoing antiretroviral treatment.
+Fuzeon was also referred to by its drug name, enfuvirtide, and by the abbreviation T-30.

 Side effects

-The FDA-approved label for Fuzeon lists common side effects including sleep problems, depression, muscle weakness, fatigue, pain or numbness in the feet and legs, constipation, and pain, irritation, or rash at the injection site.
+The FDA-approved label for Fuzeon listed common side effects including sleep problems, depression, muscle weakness, fatigue, pain or numbness in the feet and legs, constipation, and pain, irritation, or rash at the injection site.

 For more details about this treatment, visit: